| ALBUM COVER |

 2009 |

-Bonnie joins a venerable collection of "5th Beatle" Klaus Voormann's friends on his fist solo album, singing lead vocals on "My Sweet Lord", "So Far" and (only on the expensive CD/DVD/book package) "Mockingbird" with Don Nix.
+Bonnie joins a venerable collection of "5th Beatle" Klaus Voormann's friends on his first solo album, singing lead vocals on "My Sweet Lord", "So Far" and (only on the expensive CD/DVD/book package) "Mockingbird" with Don Nix.

 top |